KMDPartners/json-logic-py/README.md

 # json-logic-py

+**This is basically parser/schema for "Stored filters" in json format**

 This parser accepts [JsonLogic](http://jsonlogic.com) rules and executes them in Python.

 This is a Python porting of the excellent GitHub project by [jwadhams](https://github.com/jwadhams) for JavaScript: [json-logic-js](https://github.com/jwadhams/json-logic-js).